marcy-terui/lamvery/README.md

 ### invoke

-- Invoke the function and output logs to stdin
+- Invoke the function and output logs to stdout

 ```sh
 lamvery invoke [-a <alias>] [-v <version>] '{"foo": "bar"}'